-The annual dividend expressed as a percentage of the share price.
+The annual dividend (see page 3) expressed as a percentage of the share price (see page 3).

 Warning to shareholders

 Many companies are aware that their shareholders have received unsolicited phone calls or correspondence concerning investment matters.
 These are typically from overseas based 'brokers' who target UK shareholders offering to sell them what often turn out to be worthless or high risk shares in US or UK investments.
 They can be very persistent and extremely persuasive.
 Shareholders are therefore advised to be very wary of any unsolicited advice, offers to buy shares at a discount or offers of free company reports.